 FCC rules require Internet browsers built into mobile phones to be accessible to and usable by individuals who are blind or visually impaired, unless doing so is not achievable with reasonable effort or expense.
-These rules apply to Internet browsers built into mobile phones that have been introduced into the marketplace or upgraded since October 8, 2013.

 What must mobile phone manufacturers and service providers do?

 - Manufacturers and service providers must ensure that the functions of their browsers – including the ability to launch the browser – are accessible to and usable by individuals who are blind or visually impaired.